Updated: December 9th

 Is there a worse team to be a fan of than the Washington Redskins?
 At least Lions and Browns fans are used to their teams letting them down, but Dan Snyder gives Redskins fans just enough flashes of excitement to always keep hope alive.
 The root of their problems is off the field, but there sure are a heck of a lot of problems on it too.
 Maybe one of the most pressing is their safety play which has consistently been among the worst units in the league for the last few years.
 Alabama's Landon Collins is a do-everything safety who range in coverage from sideline to sideline and also be a consistent finisher in run support.
 He would go a long way to reducing their frequent defensive breakdowns.

-Second only to the Oakland Raiders in sacks are the Atlanta Falcons, who seriously lack athletes up front with the ability to pressure the quarterback.
 It's still unclear what scheme the Falcons plan on running moving forward, and we don't even know if this coaching staff will be back next year, but whatever happens it would be hard to go wrong with Florida's Dante Fowler.
 A versatile edge rusher at 275 pounds, Fowler shows unique ability to 'bend' and 'dip' around the edge to turn speed into power.
 He's shot up my board as quickly as anyone as of late thanks to his combo meal of violence, fluidity and hand use.
 He's the complete package and could be key in turning around the Falcons struggling defense.
+(Just as an FYI, we aren't going to mock an NFC South team into a playoff slot until it becomes official.)

 One of the most bizarre stories in the NFL has been the total collapse of Vikings franchise left tackle Matt Kalil.
 After making the Pro Bowl as a rookie in 2012 the top five pick looked destined to be one of the elite bookends in all of pro football.
 He went through what we all figured was a sophomore slump in 2013, but this year he has completely gone in the tank.
 At the time of publishing Matt Kalil leads the league in both sacks given up and penalties.
 His PFF grade has gone from +14.3 in 2012, to -6.0 in 2013 to a embarrassing minus 28 so far in 2014.
 Whether Stanford's Andrus Peat would serve as a developmental prospect who would start off at right tackle, or an immediate replacement for Kalil would be up for debate.
 One thing is for sure though, if Teddy Bridgewater is going to succeed he's going to need a lot better protection than what he's getting right now.